News Release: 17 KPBSD schools in Central Peninsula will open with 100% remote learning on August 24, 2020

 How are risk levels determined?

 The KPBSD COVID19 risk map shows low, medium, or high risk in three general areas of the Kenai Peninsula, and small communities.
-The risk determination is made in conjunction with the State of Alaska actual 14 day test counts, state seven day averages of positive cases, Public Health, the Alaska Department of Health and Social Services (DHSS), the Alaska Department of Education and Early Learning (DEED), Kenai Peninsula cooperators, and the KPBSD COVID19 Community Risk Level Medical Advisory Group.
+The risk determination is made in conjunction with the State of Alaska actual 14 day positive case counts, state seven day trend of positive cases, Public Health, the Alaska Department of Health and Social Services (DHSS), the Alaska Department of Education and Early Learning (DEED), Kenai Peninsula cooperators, and the KPBSD COVID19 Community Risk Level Medical Advisory Group.
 Learn more.

 All links are accessible from the KPBSD webpage www.KPBSD.org, and your school will have updates and school specific news on their website, and through communications to families